swiftlang/swift/docs/Android.md

 ```
 $ build/Ninja/ReleaseAssert/swift-linux-x86_64/swiftc \                   # The Swift compiler built in the previous step.
     -target armv7-none-linux-androideabi \                                # Targeting android-armv7.
-    -sdk ~/android-ndk-r10e/platforms/android-21/arch-arm \               # Use the same NDK path and version as you used to build the stdlib in the previous step.
+    -sdk ~/android-ndk-r11c/platforms/android-21/arch-arm \               # Use the same NDK path and API version as you used to build the stdlib in the previous step.
-    -L ~/android-ndk-r10e/sources/cxx-stl/llvm-libc++/libs/armeabi-v7a \  # Link the Android NDK's libc++ and libgcc.
+    -L ~/android-ndk-r11c/sources/cxx-stl/llvm-libc++/libs/armeabi-v7a \  # Link the Android NDK's libc++ and libgcc.
-    -L ~/android-ndk-r10e/toolchains/arm-linux-androideabi-4.8/prebuilt/linux-x86_64/lib/gcc/arm-linux-androideabi/4.8 \
+    -L ~/android-ndk-r11c/toolchains/arm-linux-androideabi-4.9/prebuilt/linux-x86_64/lib/gcc/arm-linux-androideabi/4.9 \
     hello.swift
 ```